Judge orders end to secret censorship of Guantanamo court

 "It is the judge that controls the courtroom," Pohl said in giving his ruling.
 "This is the last time ... any other third party will be permitted to unilaterally decide that the broadcast should be suspended."

-The feed was cut when Mohammed's lawyer, David Nevin, mentioned a Defence request to preserve the secret CIA prisons where the defendants had been held before being brought to Guantanamo.
+The feed was cut when Mohammed's lawyer, David Nevin, mentioned a defense request to preserve the secret CIA prisons where the defendants had been held before being brought to Guantanamo.

 Pohl said on Tuesday the feed had been cut without reason because the information in question was not secret, and a transcript of the censored portion was later released.